Nubian ibex: Ecological relationships

+Disease

+Nubian ibex have been detected with a strain of the malignant catarrhal fever (MCF) virus group of ruminant rhadinoviruses, closely related to caprine herpesvirus 2 (CpHV-2) found in domestic goats.
+Nubian ibex in Qatar's Al Wabra Wildlife Preservation have been infected by caprine pleuropneumonia.
+In Jerusalem's Biblical Zoo, the Nubian ibex herd suffered an outbreak of peste des petits ruminants.

-Social Behavior
+Social behavior

-Ibex are social and herds tend to consist of females, young, and males up to the age of about three years.
+Ibex are social, and herds tend to consist of females, young, and males up to the age of about three years.
 Herds are typically up to 20 individuals, but may reach as high as 50.
+Groups can also be smaller (less than 10) in habitats with fewer resources.
 Female herds are often composed of related individuals that follow a dominance hierarchy.
+Female herds tend to remain around permanent water sources throughout the year, whereas males are more transient.
 The males are solitary or form more transitory bands of up to eight individuals.
 During the breeding season, males join the female-based herds for the six- to eight-week rut.
 Large males then do battle with much clashing of horns.

 Movement

 Nubian ibexes are diurnal, meaning they are active during the day, and rest at night.
 Like other ibex and goats, Nubian ibex spend much of their time on and around cliffs, which offer safety from potential predators.
 Ibex perceive a greater predation risk as they move farther away from cliffs.
-They climb and leap with ease, spanning several meters horizontally and vertically in a single leap.
-Ibex typically traverse cliffs in single file when possible, and keeping relatively horizontal.
+They climb and leap with ease, spanning several meters horizontally and vertically in a single jump.
+Ibex typically traverse cliffs in single file when possible, and keep relatively horizontal in their orientation.
 Their repeated movement over time creates well-worn hillside trails.

 Ibex migrate throughout the day and throughout the year.
 During the day, they navigate between food patches as they forage.
 They may rest throughout the day to chew their cud, especially around midday.
 Additionally, on cold winter days, ibex in Egypt have been documented following the path of the sun each day to stay warm.
 At night, they sleep on cliff sides in small depressions that they dig.
 These shallow diggings create microhabitats where a diverse range of seedlings can germinate, adding to the habitat's diversity.
 In winter and early spring, the Middle East's rainy season, ibex often disperse to open plateaus where they can feed on new plant life.
 In the hot, dry summer, they congregate around shaded oases with water and greenery.